ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 other non-standard congestion control algorithms that are known to be widely deployed.

-We note that this guideline is not a requirement for strict Reno- or Cubic- friendliness as a prerequisite for an alternate congestion control mechanism to advance to Experimental or Standards Track status.
+We note that this guideline is not a requirement for strict Reno- or Cubic- friendliness as a prerequisite for a proposed congestion control mechanism to advance to Experimental or Standards Track status.
 As an example,
 HighSpeed TCP is a congestion control mechanism specified as